 - Connect with people: Get out of the house and meet new people.
 Join a book club, find a job, volunteer, go hiking, and meet up with friends.

-- Stay flexible: The military life is change and uncertainty.
-You don’t know where you’ll live next, and your careful plans change quickly.
+- Stay flexible: Military life is full of change and uncertainty.
+You don’t know where you’ll live next, and your carefully made plans may change quickly.
 Prepare for disappointment and be ready to adapt with each new challenge.

 - Locate Services: Research the available facilities and programs to help families during deployments.